henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

 Layer Normalization standardizes data by subtracting the mean and dividing by the standard deviation for each individual example in the dataset.
 This process reshapes the distribution of the data to have a mean of zero and a standard deviation of one.
 Here's how it can affect kurtosis:
 - **Centralizing the Mean**: This step doesn't directly affect kurtosis, as it simply shifts the distribution.
 - **Scaling by the Standard Deviation**: This changes the spread of the distribution.
-If the original data had extreme values or outliers, scaling would reduce the relative extremity of these points, potentially reducing the kurtosis if the original distribution was leptokurtic.
+If the original data had extreme values or outliers, scaling would reduce the relative extremity of these points, potentially reducing the kurtosis if the original distribution was **leptokurtic**.

 The degree to which kurtosis is changed depends on the original distribution of the data.
 If the data were uniformly distributed or normally distributed, the change in kurtosis might be less pronounced.
 However, for distributions with extreme values or outliers, the change can be significant.